Celtic Gods and Goddesses - St. Brigid, Goddess of Doulas, Midwives, Childbirth, and Healers

 Brigid has been a popular deity to work with amongst Pagans who practice Christo-Paganism, as well as Celtic Paganism.
 She is also a wonderful deity to incorporate into your craft if you are pregnant or work closely with pregnant women.
 Brigid can also be called upon by those who work actively around fire, such as firefighters or cooks, but especially blacksmiths.

 While this is not traditionally written about her, she can also be called upon when one suffers the loss of a child, as she too has suffered through the death of her child.
-If you have miscarried, dealt with stillbirth, or any other child-loss related sufferings, Brigid may be open to working with you and helping you through your grief.
+If you have miscarried, gone through a stillbirth, or any other child-loss related sufferings, Brigid may be open to working with you and helping you through your grief.

-Again, while this is not traditionally written about her, she may possibly be called upon by mothers with children in the military, as her son died in battle.
+Again, while this is not traditionally written about her, she may possibly be called upon by mothers with children in the military, as her son was in battle when he passed.
 She understands the worry and grief a mother goes through when her child is away at war, so she may be able to assist those who are dealing with that kind of pain.

 If you are interested in working with her, first consult with her.
 Ask her if she is willing to work with you, too.
 A great way to connect with this goddess is by handcrafting the symbol of her cross.
 While you're crafting the cross, meditate on it and try to contact her.
 It would also be wise to have a flame nearby, since she is so drawn to fire.